 Your Scar Treatment options may vary based on the type and degree of scarring and can include:

 - Surgical revision with advanced techniques in wound closure

-Scar revision surgery is meant to minimize the scar so that it is more consistent with your surrounding skin tone and texture.
+Scar Treatment surgery is meant to minimize the scar so that it is more consistent with your surrounding skin tone and texture.

-Although scar revision can provide a more pleasing cosmetic result or improve a scar that has healed poorly, a scar cannot be completely erased.
+Although scar treatment surgery can provide a more pleasing cosmetic result or improve a scar that has healed poorly, a scar cannot be completely erased.